 When a health care tool targets multiple diseases, patient care is improved and costs are reduced.
 PATH’s project supports this integrated approach, in line with the UN Sustainable Development Goals.

-Unitaid is funding a similar project to pilot pulse oximeters with ALIMA, in four African countries.
+Unitaid is funding a similar initiative, ALIMA’s AIRE project, to pilot pulse oximeters in four African countries.